jasperng-nus/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## How to use the guide
-- The guide introduces the features of our application and shows you an example on the different commands.
-Stating which are the compulsory fields, in a particular format and constraints to it.
+- The guide introduces the features of our application and shows you example of the different commands in action.
+It also provides the field constraints, including permitted values and compulsory or optional parameters.
-- After the features section, it consists of the frequency asked questions (FAQ), so if you have any doubts, you might want to refer to the FAQ to see whether your questions can be answered.
+- After the features section, we have a frequently asked questions (FAQ) section, so if you have any doubts, you might want to refer to the FAQ to see whether your questions can be answered.
-- After the FAQ section, it consists of known issues, which may contain bugs that we, the developers, are working on.
+- After the FAQ section, we have an issue tracker which may contain bugs that we, the developers, are working on.
 Please be patient with us while we fix the bugs!
-- The last section consist of the command summary where a summary for the commands are listed in a table for better and easier reference.
+- The last section consists of the command summary where a summary for every command is listed in a table for better and easier reference.
 --------------------------------------------------------------------------------------------------------------------